Bangladesh Water Filtration Plants

 Give the gift of clean water

-This Ramadan, help us to install a life-changing water plant in Dakkhin Sreepur, with our partners Dhaka Ahsania Mission.
+Help us to install a life-changing water plant in Dakkhin Sreepur, with our partners Dhaka Ahsania Mission.
 The ground beneath the village is rich with water, but it contains high levels of toxic arsenic.
 The water plant will provide a sustainable source of water for the 2,238 residents by cleaning this ground water for years to come.

 We’ll also set up a water management committee so that the plant is maintained safely, and we’ll be training over 400 women in hygiene promotion to transform the sanitation of the community.